Jan Davidsz. de Heem: Collections

 Of the one hundred or more of his pictures seen in European galleries, only 18 are dated.
 An early work shows a chased tankard with a bottle, a silver cup and a lemon on a marble table, dated 1640, in the Rijksmuseum in Amsterdam.
 A similar work of 1645, with the addition of fruit, flowers and a distant landscape, is at Longford Castle.
 A chalice in a wreath, with a radiant bouquet among wheat sheaves, grapes and flowers, is a masterpiece of 1648 in the Belvedere of Vienna.
 A wreath around a life-sized Madonna, dated 1650, in the museum of Berlin, shows that de Heem could paint brightly and harmoniously on a large scale.
 The Prado Museum owns a Table dated around 1651 and the Thyssen-Bornemisza Museum houses Flowers in a glass Vase with Fruit circa 1665.

 In the Alte Pinakothek in Munich is a celebrated work of 1653 in which creepers mingle beautifully with gourds, blackberries, orange, myrtle and peach, and further enlivened with butterflies, moths and beetles.
 A landscape with a blooming rose tree, a jug of strawberries, a selection of fruit, and a marble bust of Pan, dated 1655, is in the Hermitage in St Petersburg.
 Some of his works are kept at the Royal Museums of Fine Arts of Belgium in Brussels.
 A 1645 still life of a feast of fruit and lobster is in the gallery at the Allen Memorial Art Museum in Oberlin, Ohio.
-A simple still life of pewter goblets can be seen in the Barber Institute in Birmingham UK.
+A simple still life of pewter goblets can be seen in the Barber Institute, University of Birmingham, UK.

-Family

-Still Life with Fruit, Flowers, Glasses and Lobster.
-1660s.
-Oil on canvas.
-87,5 x 72,5 cm.
-Royal Museums of Fine Arts of Belgium.

-This family of painters started with the unknown father of David de Heem the Elder (1570–1631) A number of de Heems, of whom Jan Davidsz. was the most distinguished, painted works in similar styles, that are often hard to distinguish.
-These include a brother, two sons, of whom Cornelis became particularly successful, and at least one grandson by each son.